networkx/networkx/doc/tutorial.rst

 experimental observations of their interaction.

-We have found this power quite useful, but its abuse can lead to unexpected surprises unless one is familiar with Python.
+We have found this power quite useful, but its abuse can lead to surprising behavior unless one is familiar with Python.
 If in doubt, consider using :func:`~relabel.convert_node_labels_to_integers` to obtain a more traditional graph with integer labels.